 had solo music tour “Noum El Final de mundo”.
 (Cadiz, Spain 2015), etc.

-2020, New album “Exhausted Woeks - Mercury” released from Mind Plug Records (Berlin, Germany).
+2020, “Exhausted Woeks - Mercury” released from Mind Plug Records (Berlin, Germany)

-Not only solo activities, but Mehata also has several music bands and collaborations with a lot of musicians.
+Not only solo activities, but Mehata also had several music bands and collaborations with a lot of musicians.

 by Luciano Tellaroli (Art critic, Italy)